sebsauvage/Shaarli/README.md

 Or just copy/paste the following snippet (lazy way...):

-`git clone git@github.com:abeaumet/shaarli.git && cd shaarli && git submodule
+`git clone git://github.com/abeaumet/shaarli.git && cd shaarli && git submodule
 update --init && cd ..`

-Move the shaarli folder in a place recognized by your HTTP server.
+Then move the Shaarli folder in a place recognized by your HTTP server.

 You're done!
-Open your web browser.
+Test it through your web browser.